EQUASHNZRKUL/Harman-X/README.md

 | eval_interval_secs | 300 | How often to run the eval |
 | num_examples | 1000 | Number of examples to run |
 | run_once | False | Whether to run only once |

+I will be updating this README later.
+You can find it on the github page.